 Matthias Rimarzik- Senior Development Advisor

-Matthias is a development professional with 15 years of advisory, management and leadership roles in Southeast Asia.
-He conducted and contributed to a number of research activities with extensive field work in particular in the Education/Technical Vocational Education Training and Livelihoods sector with focus on vulnerability and inclusiveness in Myanmar.
-He holds a Master of Sciences (MSc Natural Resource Management) with post-graduate Certificate Development Studies.
+Matthias is a development professional with 15 years of experience in advisory, management and leadership roles in Southeast Asia.
+He has conducted and contributed to a number of research activities, with extensive field work.
+He works in particular within Myanmar’s Education/Technical Vocational Education Training and Livelihoods sector, with a focus on vulnerability and inclusiveness.
+He holds a Master of Sciences (MSc Natural Resource Management) with post-graduate Certificate in Development Studies.

 Dr. Robert Mellor – Senior Associate Consultant

-With a professional background in community health and intercultural (South East Asia) work experience in the area of Children at Risk, the development practitioner Regine Rimarzik works, teaches, and researches with a passion for ethnic minority people who suffer from abuse, trauma, and addiction in social dislocation.
-Her role in developmentconsultancy is to strengthen organizations and individuals to adequately respond to recovery needs of vulnerable women and children.
+Regine has a professional background in community health and intercultural work experience in the area of Children at Risk in South East Asia.
+Regine works, teaches, and researches with a passion for ethnic minority people who suffer from abuse, trauma, and addiction in social dislocation.
+Her role in development consultancy is to strengthen organizations and individuals, so that they may adequately respond to recovery needs of vulnerable women and children.